mkoohafkan/mkoohafkan.github.io/_posts/2016-10-06-building-arcgis-models-the-r-way.md

 access ArcPy.
 The
 [PythonInR](https://cran.r-project.org/web/packages/PythonInR)
-package does this, and it does it well---automatically creating the function interfaces required wit the `pyImport` function so that it behaves just like a normal R function (except the arguments are not exposed,everything takes `...`).
+package does this, and it does it well---automatically creating the function interfaces required with the `pyImport` function so that it behaves just like a normal R function (except the arguments are not exposed,everything takes `...`).
 There can be a little bit of weirdness with return values (e.g. the text 'true' instead of the logical value